Connect with us

 how to tell your partner you have STD

-Last Updated on March 4, 2021 by Joshua Isibor
+Last Updated on September 9, 2024 by Joshua Isibor

 About STD

-Sexually Transmitted Diseases(STD) or sexually transmitted infections (STI) as popularly called are infections gotten from sexual intercourse, especially when it involves private part contact.
+Sexually Transmitted Diseases (STD) or sexually transmitted infections (STIs) as popularly called, are infections gotten from sexual intercourse, especially when it involves private part contact.

-Discovering you have an STI while in a serious relationship can be sad and embarrassing.
+Discovering you have an S.T.I. while in a serious relationship can be sad and embarrassing.
 You may be afraid of telling your partner.

-But you don’t have to be scared or afraid, there are ways to inform your partner about it without causing any breakup between you two.
+But you don’t have to be scared or afraid; there are ways to inform your partner about it without causing any breakup between you two.

 Here are 6 tips to inform your partner about your status without causing havoc to your relationship.

-1. Get tested and gather information about it: The first step is to get tested, irrespective of your conviction or symptoms you are experiencing.
+The first step is to get tested, irrespective of your conviction or the symptoms you are experiencing.

 It is important to get tested to know the exact type of STI you contracted.
 Is it a curable type like chlamydia, gonorrhea, or incurable ones like HIV or Herpes?

-2. Choose the right time: it is better to speak up early, immediately after you get tested.
-Don’t delay it as it may complicate things.
+It is better to speak up early, immediately after you get tested.
+Don’t delay it, as it may complicate things.
 Inform your partner when he/she is sober and not when drunk.
 It’s also good to tell him or her before attempting any sex at all.
-When you are both clothed and not in the middle of sex or romance to prevent disappointment or embarrassment.
+When you are both clothed and not in the middle of sex or romance, prevent disappointment or embarrassment.

-3. Text or Call instead of nothing: It is normal to feel ashamed because it’s a humiliating situation but nonetheless, you have to inform your partner about it.
+It is normal to feel ashamed because it’s a humiliating situation, but you have to inform your partner about it.
 Instead of procrastinating about it, text him or call him.
 It’s better than nothing.
-At least, you don’t have to worry about his/her reaction.
+At least you don’t have to worry about his/her reaction.

-4. Avoid Jumping into Conclusion: Your partner may become speechless after informing them or at worst act offended.
-Don’t jump into conclusions or rush them to make decisions about your relationship.
+Your partner may become speechless after informing them or act offended.
+Don’t jump to conclusions or rush them to make decisions about your relationship.

-If your partner is acting offended, do not act defensively but rather empathize with him or her.
+If your partner is offended, do not act defensively but empathize with him or her.
 You may want to tell him or her if it’s a result of cheating or not.
 If you cheated on your partner, you can sort it out by telling the reason why you did that.

-If you have been faithful, you can point out your motive for telling him, how you wanted to protect him from contracting it.
+If you have been faithful, you can point out your motive for telling him how you wanted to protect him from contracting it.
 You can also consult a relationship coach if needed.

-1. Be specific and answer their questions: What if the circumstance behind your STI is traumatic for you and you did not feel like sharing?
+What if the circumstance behind your S.T.I. is traumatic for you, and you do not feel like sharing?
 It’s okay not to want to share.
 You can achieve that by being specific about your status without going deep into details.

-For instance, you can say something like ” I went to the hospital yesterday for my normal checkup, but I found out that I have chlamydia.
+For instance, you can say something like, ” I went to the hospital yesterday for my normal checkup, but I found out that I have chlamydia.
 I have started getting treatment on it, so you don’t have to worry about it.”

-1. Encourage your partner to get tested: You should also encourage your partner to get tested if you have both been sexually active in your relationship.
-If positive, they should also seek appropriate treatment following your healthcare provider instructions.
+You should also encourage your partner to get tested if you have both been sexually active in your relationship.
+If positive, they should also seek appropriate treatment following your healthcare provider’s instructions.

 TELL HIM YOU HAVE STD